Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzStorageBlob.md

 ```

 ### -Force
-Indicates that this cmdlet removes the blob and its snapshot without confirmation.
+Force to remove the blob and its snapshot

 ```yaml
 Type: System.Management.Automation.SwitchParameter